 We are continuing to learn and experiment in digital spaces, and this Design Training series was a continuation of our exploration of hybrid spaces.
 We were reminded of the importance of ensuring digital comfort and literacy in order for everyone to be able to engage meaningfully, and to be gentle and mindful with one another as we continue to explore digital landscapes.
 We were also struck by how wonderful it was to be able to be in physical spaces together once more as part of this Design Training series, and how this positively impacted the final online workshop space.

-We will be developing a short capture report on this Design Training series in due course, alongside a more detailed piece exploring the workshop tasks and tools used during these sessions.
+We developed a short capture report on this Design Training series, available to read here.
+We will be developing a more detailed piece exploring the workshop tasks and tools used during these sessions in the New Year.
 Keep an eye on our Improving Places page to learn more.

 Read more about our digital and hybrid project events: